johnbillion/query-monitor/README.md

 [A list of add-on plugins for Query Monitor can be found here.](https://github.com/johnbillion/query-monitor/wiki/Query-Monitor-Add-on-Plugins)

 In addition, Query Monitor transparently supports add-ons for the Debug Bar plugin.
-If you have any Debug Bar add-ons installed, just deactivate Debug Bar and the add-ons will show up in Query Monitor's menu.
+If you have any Debug Bar add-ons installed, deactivate Debug Bar and the add-ons will show up in Query Monitor's menu.

 ## Where can I suggest a new feature or report a bug?